lmberman/Covid_Immuzation_Status_Tracker/README.md

 ### Requirements
 - [ ] What information are we taking in?
   1. Username and password
-  2. Name of the Person (First Middle and Last)
+  2. Name of the Person (First and Last)
   3. Immunication Status (Yes or No)
   4. Type of Vaccine
   5. Dates of Vaccination